The Flower Calculus: Soundness

 \section{Soundness}

 In this section, we show that every rule of the \kl{flower calculus} is \emph{sound} with respect to our Kripke semantics for \kl{flowers}, and thus that $\entails{} \phi$ implies $\kentails{} \phi$ for every $\phi$.
-We start with a few trivial facts about Definition \ref{def:update}:
+We start with a few trivial facts about the \kl{update} operation of Definition \ref{def:update}:

 \begin{observation}[Associativity] $\update{\update{f}{R}{g}}{S}{h} = \update{f}{R \cup S}{(\update{g}{S}{h})}$. \end{observation}

 \begin{observation}[Commutativity] If $R \cap S = \emptyset$ then $f \upd{R} g \upd{S} h = f \upd{S} h \upd{R} g$. \end{observation}